Skip to main content

 const val APP_LINK_BASE_URL = "${APP_LINK_SERVER}://landing/"

 // Alternative HTTP App Links (more secure).
-See AndroidManifest.xml Option #2
+See AndroidManifest.xml Option #2 and iOS Associated Domains

 /*const val APP_LINK_SERVER = "https://apps.multipaz.org"